dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

   end
 end
 ```
+_listing 6.13: The add method in the Dict class_

 The method is very similar to the pseudo code we looked at earlier in `add_key_value_pair`.
 We first obtain the index for the key, aka the location of the bucket the key should go into.
 We then perform a rehash step if we're in rehashing state.